Pourya2004/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A Text-based Tic Tac Toe game.
+A command line Tic Tac Toe game.
 Run with Command-Prompt(cmd) or Terminal to see the change of colors.